micheledusi/Combo/src/combinations.typ

 // The number of combinations is computed using the formula for combinations with repetition:
 // $ C(n + k - 1, k) = "binom"(n + k - 1, k) = (n + k - 1)! / (k! dot (n - 1)!) $
 //
-// -> array(array(int))
+// -> array(array(int | any))
-#let combinations-indices-with-repetition(
+#let get-combinations-with-repetition(
-	// The total number of distinct elements in the set.
+	// The array of distinct items, or the total number of distinct items.
+	// Both an array and an integer are accepted.
+In the case of an array, its length is used.
+In the case of an integer, it must be a non-negative integer.
+	// -> int | array
+	items,
+	// The number of items to choose, among the $n$ distinct items.
 	// Must be a non-negative integer.
 	// -> int
-	n,
-	// The number of items to choose from the $n$ distinct elements.
-	// Must be a non-negative integer.
-	// -> int
 	k,
 ) = {
+	let n = if type(items) == array {items.len()} else {items}
 	if k == 0 {
 		// If k is 0, return an empty combination return ((), )